hyperledger/fabric-private-chaincode/README.md

 Create, build and test your first private chaincode with the [Hello World Tutorial](samples/chaincode/helloworld/README.md).

-### Deploying FPC on Azure Confidential Computing
+### Developing and deploying on Azure Confidential Computing

-Setup a confidential computing instance on Azure which has access to SGX and use [FPC on Azure](docs/deployment/FPC_on_Azure.md).
+We provide a brief [FPC on Azure Tutorial](samples/deployment/azure/FPC_on_Azure.md)) with the required steps to setup a confidential computing instance on Azure to develop and test FPC with SGX hardware mode enabled.

 ## Reference Guides